configcat/docs/website/docs/advanced/config-v2.md

 ### Prerequisite flags

 With prerequisite flags, you can create feature flags that depend on other feature flags.
-Prerequisite feature flags are particularly useful for managing complex feature dependencies and ensuring a smooth user experience during feature rollouts.
+Prerequisite feature flags (aka. master feature flag, inter-dependent feature flag, global toggle) are particularly useful for managing complex feature dependencies and ensuring a smooth user experience during feature rollouts.

 ### Comparison value hints

-With comparison value hints, you can add hints to your comparison values.
+With comparison value hints, you can associate arbitrary text with your comparison values.
 This way you can add a description to your comparison value list items that helps you remember what they are for.

 ### Percentage options for targeting rules

 You can add percentage options to your targeting rules.
-This is useful if you want to create percentage options based on your user attributes.
+This is useful if you want to create more complex targeting rules, such as "serve this value for the 20% of the users who use my Android app and serve that value for the 80% of them".

 ### Custom percentage attributes

 With custom percentage attributes, you can create percentage options based on custom attributes.
 This way you can create percentage options based on any of your user attributes.
+For example, you can create a percentage option that is based on the user's company or organization.
+So you can serve a value for 20% of the users from company A and serve another value for 80% of the users from company B.